futureg-lab/mx-scraper/README.md

 ### Playground

-`HtmlParser` engine can be used through a local graphql client, this is very useful if you want to understand how your a web page is generated.
-You can spawn a server with the `--dev-parser` flag (available by default on [http://localhost:3000/graphql](http://localhost:3000/graphql)).
+`HtmlParser` engine can be used through a local graphql client, this is very useful if you want to understand how a web page is generated.
+A server can be spawn with the `--dev-parser` flag (available by default on [http://localhost:3000/graphql](http://localhost:3000/graphql)).

 ![image](misc/parser_playground.png)